P ≠ NP Proof

 from a fixed language Lz, then it is worth to model this

-problem as an Lz-language; but if we do not know it, we must model it as a
+problem as an Lz-language; but if we do not know it, then we must model it

 Consequently,